 Sex offenders are barred from working in a vocation that involves children, including playgrounds, daycare facilities, schools, play areas, etc.

 These are just some of the restrictions imposed on sex offenders who are released.
 It has caused the population of areas like Miracle Village to increase.
-It is a town where 50% of the population has committed some form of a registrable sexual offense.
+It is a town where 50% of the population has committed some form of a registered sexual offense.

 There is also ostracization in society.
 After being released from prison, the lack of opportunities leaves many people who are registered sex offenders unemployed and homeless.